Harvard University Band: Reunions

 Uniquely among college bands, the Harvard Band holds its own reunion every five years.
 It is also the oldest college band reunion in the world, with the first held at the Harvard University Band's 30th Anniversary in 1949.
 The Band's 90th Reunion in 2009 had almost 200 alumni return to perform in Soldier's Field.
 These reunions allow a member to reconnect with friends from several graduating classes.
 By contrast, a typical class reunion is only for people who all graduated in the same year.

-The band's 100th anniversary in 2019 attracted ~520 band alumni to the October 12 game against Cornell University.
+The band's 100th anniversary in 2019 attracted hundreds of band alumni to the October 12 game against Cornell University.
 Other centenary festivities included an evening of performances and a performance by the newly restored Besson tuba.